-It is important for foreigners to follow the strict Malaysian immigration laws that exist if they want to work in Malaysia.
+It is important for foreigners to follow the strict Malaysian immigration laws if they want to work in the country.

 The government is reluctant to allow foreign workers into the country, concerned that it will reduce the job prospects of Malaysian nationals.
 In most cases, if you wish to work for a Malaysian company, the organisation must be able to prove that a national is unwilling or unable to do the job.

 Once you have a job offer, the firm in question must then apply to the Immigration Department of Malaysia for a work permit, of which there are three: an employment pass; a professional visit pass; and a temporary employment pass.